Trade Show Technology and Using it Effectively On The Show Floor

-You can use a large flat screen monitor with a looping sales presentation to capture the attention of passersby.
+You can use a large flat-screen monitor with a looping sales presentation to capture passersby's attention.

-While using video in your trade show booth is effective, almost all sales are a person to person event.
+While using video in your trade show booth is effective, almost all sales are person-to-person events.

 If you leave the sales job to your technological tools, you may as well stay home and hope they visit your website!